tshihab07/Fleet-Management-Dashboard01/README.md

 **Power BI:** For creating interactive visualizations and dashboard layouts.
 **Python:** Used for data processing and transformations before loading data into Power BI.
 **Excel:** Primary data source for the dashboard, containing fleet and driver information.

-The data for this dashboard comes from the 2019 HSC rescrutiny results published by the Education Board of Bangladesh.
-This dataset includes information on students' previous and current grades across various subjects and groups.

 ## Installation